To Japanese Page

 A lot of people come and pray

-Different from in Japan, they pray while putting hands together with an offering.)
+Different from in Japan, they pray while putting hands together with offerings.

 A lot of people come and pray